 Continuous Positive Airway Pressure or more commonly referred to as “CPAP therapy” is often prescribed to patients with obstructive sleep apnea to help them breathe during sleep by using positive air pressure to avoid the airway from collapsing.
 CPAP is an effective form of treatment for OSA, but the CPAP can be uncomfortable for some patients.
 For those patients, an oral appliance or a mandibular advancement device may be an alternative and effective form of treatment.

 Mandibular Advancement Device (MAD)

-Many patients who are diagnosed with obstructive sleep apnea have a hard time wearing their CPAP.
-An oral appliance is easy to wear, comfortable, and does not require a noisy machine.
+Many patients diagnosed with OSA have a hard time wearing a CPAP.
+An oral appliance is easy to wear, comfortable, and doesn’t require a noisy machine.
 For patients with mild to moderate sleep apnea, an oral appliance can be worn to advance their lower jaw forward keeping their airway open during sleep.
-In 2006, the American Academy of Sleep Medicine state that the first line of defense for mild to moderate sleep apnea is an oral appliance.
-In fact, in some severe cases, combination therapy, CPAP and MAD, is necessary.
+In 2006, the American Academy of Sleep Medicine said the first line of defense for mild to moderate sleep apnea is an oral appliance.
+In fact, some severe cases require a combination of CPAP and MAD.